xdmushui/partner-center-sdk/develop/create-scheduled-changes.md

 ---
-title: Create scheduled changes for new commerce subscriptions
+title: Manage scheduled changes for new commerce subscriptions
 description: Learn how to use Partner Center APIs to schedule changes for new commerce subscription resource that only take place on renewal. ms.date: 11/17/2021 ms.service: partner-dashboard